Pvt. Fred G. Fagan

 SUMMARY FOR PVT.
 FRED G. FAGAN OF PIEDMONT, AL

-I am Head for Sociology and Social Work at Jacksonville State University in Jacksonville, Alabama.
+I am Department Head Emeritus for Sociology and Social Work at Jacksonville State University in Jacksonville, Alabama.
 I compiled this summary from two reports issued to me by the U.S. Department of Defense and from sources I researched on my own.
 It summarizes the mission involving my uncle, Pvt.
 Fred G. Fagan, who was one of 7 service men on a plane that went missing during World War II in 1944 and was found, excavated and analyzed from 2002-2005.
 He was part of a group burial of these men (Olbinski Group) in Arlington National Cemetery on July 15, 2010.
 There was a Commemorative Ceremony held at McChord AFB, WA for this crew on May 23, 2011 (67th Anniversary of the crash).
-Finally, there was a Memorial Service for the Olbinski Crew at Arlington National Cemetery on May 23, 2012 (68th Anniversary of the crash) where the group headstone was dedicated.
+There was a Memorial Service for the Olbinski Crew at Arlington National Cemetery on May 23, 2012 (68th Anniversary of the crash) where the group headstone was dedicated.
+Finally, there was a service held at Arlington on the 70th Anniversary of the flight going down.

 MISSION BACKGROUND AND SUMMARY